cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   ---------------------------

-  // -> concat() is a built in method that merges two strings and returns the result as a new string.
+  // -> concat() is a built-in method that merges two strings and returns the result as a new string.

   const str1 = 'taco';
   const str2 = 'cat';